erikacallicott/erikacallicott.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd-year Ph.D. candidate in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/).
-My academic interests include expectation formation, time-series econometrics, behavioral macroeconomics, business cycles, fiscal/monetary policy, and income/wealth inequality.
-If you want to contact me, you can send an email to _.
+I am a 3rd-year Ph.D. student in Economics at the [UH](https://www.uh.edu/).
+I have my interest in development economics.